 Citizens plays an important role in the provision of property insurance coverage for Florida residents unable to find coverage in the private market.
-Eleven consecutive seasons with limited claims payment activity until Hurricane Irma in 2017, have given Citizens an opportunity to accumulate resources in preparation for future storms.
-Citizens had significant financial resources available for the 2017 season, with estimated combined surplus in all three accounts (PLA, CLA and Coastal) of approximately \$7.3 billion (not adjusted for the estimate of \$1.05 billion of Hurricane Irma net losses).
-In addition to its surplus, Citizens' budgeted financial resources for 2017 also included pre-event debt totaling \$2.2 billion that provides liquidity, and a risk transfer program that transfers approximately \$1.3 billion through traditional reinsurance markets and the capital markets, and approximately \$2.3 billion through the Florida Hurricane Catastrophe Fund (FHCF).
+Eleven consecutive seasons with minimal claims payment activity until Hurricane Irma in 2017 and Hurricane Michael in 2018, have given Citizens an opportunity to accumulate limited resources in preparation for future storms.
+Citizens had stable financial resources available for the 2019 season, with estimated combined surplus in all three accounts (PLA, CLA and Coastal) of over \$6.2 billion.
+In addition to its surplus, Citizens' financial resources for 2019 also included pre-event debt totaling \$1.3 billion that provides liquidity, and a risk transfer program that transfers over \$1.4 billion through traditional reinsurance markets and the capital markets, and approximately \$1.9 billion through the Florida Hurricane Catastrophe Fund (FHCF).